It’s a him, Mario!

 Join Mario, Luigi, and all their friends for a game of UNO!
 It’s the UNO you love, but this version also includes a special Mario Super Star Card that makes your character invincible.
 Score points by being the first to get rid of all the cards in your hand.
 The first player or team to 500 points wins.

-Most people probably know what Uno is all about, but for those who are new to the game here is a short breakdown of the rules.
-Everyone starts the game with a hand of seven cards, each featuring a Mario character, a number or symbol, and all coming in one of four colours.
+Most people probably know what UNO is all about, but for those who are new to the game, here is a short breakdown of the rules.
+Everyone starts the game with a hand of seven cards, each featuring a Mario character, a number or symbol, and all coming in one of four colors.
 Once everyone has a full hand the rest of the cards are placed face down, with the top card of the deck being flipped over to create a discard pile.
-The first player must play a card that matches the colour, number, or symbol of the card that has just been played.
+The first player must play a card that matches the color, number, or symbol of the card that has just been played.

 If they can’t, they draw a card from the deck instead.
 Along the way, there will be various action cards players can use that have a variety of effects and are there to hinder opponents.
 These include players skipping their turns, the order being reversed, or the player being made to pick up extra cards.
-Additionally, there are wildcards that can be any colour, super star cards that bounce the effect of pick-up cards, and customisable cards where players can make their own rules.
+Additionally, there are wild cards that can be any color, super star cards that bounce the effect of pick-up cards, and customizable cards where players can make their own rules.
 Whoever gets rid of their hand first wins.
 Just remember to shout “Uno” when you’re down to your last card!

-Uno is a classic card game that’s unpredictable and great to play at parties or with a large group of people.
-Mario Uno features plenty of recognisable characters on the cards and the customisable cards are a nice touch.
+UNO is a classic card game that’s unpredictable and great to play at parties or with a large group of people.
+UNO: Super Mario features plenty of recognizable characters on the cards and the customizable cards are a nice touch.
 Just don’t do what I let my kid do and turn it into a “Pick up 50 cards” card…that one smarts!

 Monopoly Gamer: Mario Kart